-In line with the aspirations of the Royal Government of Cambodia, ISA will work to make the Cambodian agriculture sector move towards sustainable intensification.
+In line with the aspirations of the Royal Government of Cambodia, the project will work to make the Cambodian agriculture sector move towards sustainable intensification.
 The project will support existing public and private institutions to provide appropriate sustainable technologies and techniques to smallholder farmers.